What the project is about

 Some work outside these hours may be required, but we will notify residents if they are likely to be affected.

-We will keep noise and vibration levels within acceptable limits.
+We will endeavour to keep noise and vibration levels within acceptable limits as much as possible.

 Who is behind the project

 The Greenslade Reserve upgrade is part of Te Ara Awataha, a new greenway for Northcote along the path of the historic Awataha Stream.

 Te Ara Awataha is part of the wider regeneration of the Northcote town centre and associated state housing areas.